wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/2-04  Abjuration.md

 ###### Reassembling the Aegis Matrix
  - [ ]
 - The components must be reassembled in the Central Ward Nexus, a secure chamber beneath the university.
 This process involves aligning the components into their proper configuration to restore the artifact’s protective power.
-- Probably need some sort of cool puzzle
+- Probably need some sort of cool puzzle here....

 ###### Confronting the Arcane Devourer
  - [ ]
--
+- With the Aegis Matrix restored, the players can weaken the Arcane Devourer.
+The restored wards disrupt its antimagic aura, allowing the players to fight it directly.
+Key mechanics:
+	- The Matrix projects protective fields, giving the players safe zones where they can prepare attacks or regroup.
+	- The Devourer’s abilities escalate as it takes damage, forcing players to stay mobile and adapt.

 ### Secrets and Clues
 Check off as information is received.
 These should be gathered from Secrets and Clues in Characters and Locations above, as well as anything particular to the Scenes and Situations in this adventure.